2021MT93515/ScalableAssignment/README.md

-# ms-dotnet
+# Microservices with docker

-Microservices architecture on .NET 5
+Microservices implementation for scalable assignment